 Step 5 - In the meantime . . .

-While you're working on getting all the inspections completed, your lender will be doing what they do best and that is to make sure they have all the necessary papers from you.
+While you're working on getting all the inspections completed, your lender will make sure they have all the necessary papers from you.
 Your lender wants to make sure your loan will pass through what's called Underwriting.
 From the moment you apply for a loan to the day you sign on the dotted line, YOU MUST BE CAUTIOUS ABOUT SPENDING!
-Even though you are qualified for a loan, doesn't mean you can go out an buy your new furniture for the home.
+Even though you are qualified for a loan, doesn't mean you can go out an buy new furniture for the home.
 ANY changes in your Debt status may effect your borrowing qualifications.
 New charges to a credit card can change your debt to income ratio just enough to disqualify your loan.
 The lender will run your credit up to the day before they award the funds.
-SO BE CAREFULL!
+SO BE CAREFUL!
 This is the final step before the lender will provide the funds to purchase the home.